 Field Description Parent MAC The MAC Address of the radio's Parent node.
-Parent Selection Metho d Automatically Choose Best The Automatic Parent Selection algorithm uses a calculation to create a cost for each possible parent radio that it detects.
+Parent Selection Method Automatically Choose Best The Automatic Parent Selection algorithm uses a calculation to create a cost for each possible parent radio that it detects.
 In the calculation the radio includes, RSSI - Stronger signals receive a better cost.
 Hop Count - Fewer hops from the Master radio is given preference and therefore a lower cost Choose this setting to allow the radio to determine the best parent to select.

-Field Description Parent Branch Length With the branch length setting the IH will choose its parent strictly by the number of repeaters between it and the Master radio.
+Parent Branch Length With the branch length setting the IH will choose its parent strictly by the number of repeaters between it and the Master radio.
 If Branch Length of 1 is chosen, the IH will link only to the Master radio.
 If Branch Length of 2 is chosen, the IH will link only to an IH that is linked to the Master radio, and so on.

-Preferred Parent With the preferred parent setting the IH radio will select its parent from a list of possible parents specified by the user.
+Field Description Preferred Parent With the preferred parent setting the IH radio will select its parent from a list of possible parents specified by the user.
 The user can list up to eight radios to choose from.
 Best in List When Best in List is selected the IH will select its parent using the "Automatic Parent Selection" algorithm, but it will limit the selection to the list of radios in the list.
 Therefore, the radio in the list with the lowest cost according to the algorithm will be chosen as its parent.
 Follow List Priority When Follow List Priority is chosen the IH will select its parent from the list giving preference to the 1st entry followed by the 2nd entry and so on.
-Parent Selection Paramet ters Signal Strength Threshold When the signal from a parent reaches a high enough value, a stronger signal will not improve the quality of the link any further.
+Parent Selection Parameters Signal Strength Threshold When the signal from a parent reaches a high enough value, a stronger signal will not improve the quality of the link any further.
 For signals that are above that threshold, only fewer hops from the Master give preference.
 You can adjust that threshold here.
-Bands This setting controls which bands a Repeater will scan to look for a possible parent.
-It will scan the 2.4 GHz band only, the 5 GHz band only, or both 2.4 GHz and 5 GHz bands.
 Rate to Parent The default setting is auto which allows the radio to select the best rate to use to the parent radio, and adapt over time.
 You might specify a fixed rate rather than auto for example if the link to the parent has a low signal strength in which case fixing a lower rate can improve performance.
 The actual rate used between this radio and its parent is the lower value of this setting and the Max Data Rate setting in the parent (see Max Data Rate).
 So use these two controls in conjunction if desired to tailor the rate of each parent link.
 Save Saves your changes and updates the radio configuration.
 Cancel Discards your changes without updating the radio configuration.